Revolutionary-Games/Thrive/doc/style_guide.md

 - Use `TryGetValue` instead of first calling `Dictionary.ContainsKey` and then reading the value separate because `TryGetValue` is faster.

-- When trying to save Thrive-related objects as a member variable of a class/interface (especially scene-based nodes) such as Microbe, FloatingChunks, etc. you should put `[UseThriveSerializer]` attribute on top of the class/interface so that they can be recognized by the Thrive serializer and thus be deserialized accordingly.
+- When trying to save dynamic type objects, the base type that is used in the containing object (even if it is an interface) needs to specify the thrive serializer using `[UseThriveSerializer]` attribute.

 - Base method calls should be at the start of the method, unless something really has to happen before them.
 This is to make it